-Thus, if the alleged assault originally resulted in something that appeared as a bodily injury but later materializes as a serious bodily injury, then you may be shocked to learn the assault in the third degree is increased to assault in the second degree.
+Thus, if the alleged assault originally resulted in something that appeared as a bodily injury but later materializes as a serious bodily injury, then you may be shocked to learn the assault in the third degree is increased to second-degree assault.

 On the other side of it, if the alleged victim heals and has a good recovery, the charge of a second or first-degree assault will not be reduced to a third-degree assault.
 The recovery is not relevant in terms of whether the injury was serious enough to constitute a higher degree of assault.13

-3. How does the prosecutor use “serious bodily injury” against an alleged assault offender?
+3. How does the prosecutor use this sentencing enhancement?

 As such, prosecutors use serious bodily injury as a way to negotiate and influence you to plead down to assault in the third degree.
-It’s a tool for the State to get a conviction.
+It is a tool for the State to get a conviction.